AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/foundation-for-data-analysts.md

 ### Admin Tasks – Adobe Journey Optimizer Setup

-These are mostly done in pAdmin Console] and Data Collection UI.
+These are mostly done in Admin Console and Data Collection UI.

 A. Configure a Mobile Property
 Log in to Adobe Experience Platform Data Collection.